knilling/ipa-append-my-ssh-pub-key/README.md

 1. log into the new machine.
 1. automatically generate new SSH keys, upon login.
 1. automatically publish your new public SSH key to the FreeIPA server.
+1. automatically remove any old SSH public keys form the FreeIPA for this user+host, if they exist.

 That's where `ipa-append-my-ssh-pub-key` comes in.